 So how about us?
-We identify more with the apostles’ request in this Sunday’s gospel.
+We identify more with the apostles’ request in Luke’s gospel.
 “Lord, increase our faith!
 (Luke 17:5).

 You think the Lord would comfort the disciples when they made this request.
 “There, there, now.
 Don’t feel too bad about yourselves.
 Believing is hard!”

 But that’s not how he handled it.
 His answer appears even a bit harsh: “If your faith was even the size of a mustard seed, you could say to this sycamore tree ‘be rooted up and planted in the sea,’ and it would obey you.”